poornimajoshi/object_detection_satellite/how_to_run.md

 Requirements:
 - Frozen TensorFlow object detection model. i.e. `frozen_inference_graph.pb` downloaded from Colab after training.
 - The modified pipeline config file used for training.
 Also downloaded from Colab after training.

-You can also opt to download my [copy](https://github.com/Tony607/object_detection_demo/releases/download/V0.1/checkpoint.zip) of those files from the GitHub Release page.

 Run the following Jupyter notebook locally and follow the instructions in side.
 ```